DRSchlaubi/hsfulda-argocd-demo/calendar-chart/README.md

 ### Configuring the application

 The application is configured to connect to the MySQL database using environment variables that are set directly in the deployment template.
-The MySQL host is set to use the fully qualified domain name of the MySQL service: `<release-name>-mysql.<namespace>.svc.cluster.local`.
+The MySQL host is set to use the fully qualified domain name of the MySQL service: `<release-name>-mariadb.<namespace>.svc.cluster.local`.

 ### Dependencies